ordina-jworks/ordina-jworks.github.io/_posts/2021-05-27-Chatbot-Immo.md

 In the standard scenario the files inside a folder just inherit the sharing permissions.

 Solid also has a nice overview of which applications have access to your pod, and also which kind of access they have (read, write, append or control).
-In this overview you could also revoke access and update the kind off access that these applications have.
+In this overview you could also revoke access and update the kind of access that these applications have.

 <span class="image"><img alt="Pod Trused applications" src="/img/2021-05-27-Chatbot-Immo/podTrusted.png" class="image fit" style="margin:0px auto; max-width: 1000px;"></span>

-As mentioned before you can store any kind of data on your pod, this goes from .txt files, to .html files and even .ttl files.
+As mentioned before, you can store any kind of data on your pod, this goes from `.txt` files, to `.html` files and even `.ttl` files.
 For this project I’ve chosen to store data in .ttl files because that’s what I saw the most in the documentation.

 ### Turtle (RDF)
-Before we can discuss turtle we need to have a basic understanding off RDF and linked data.
+Before we can discuss Turtle we need to have a basic understanding of RDF and linked data.
 RDF stands for Resource Description Framework and is used to describe resources on the internet.
 A resource is anything on the internet, for example: a person, a book… With RDF every resource is described as a triple.
 Those triples consist of a subject, a predicate and an object.